Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-03.md

   constructor(props) {
     super(props);

+    // initialising the state object
     // usually default the state object to a reasonable value
-    // initialising the state object

-    this.state = { lat: null, errorMessage: '' };
+    // lat property for the latitude and errorMessage for any errorMessage this.state = { lat: null, errorMessage: '' };

   }

-  /* // Alternate State initialisation method
-  state = { lat:null, errorMessage: ''} */
+  /* // Alternate state initialisation method without declaring a constructor function state = { lat:null, errorMessage: ''} */

-  componentDidMount() {
+  // lifecycle method ComponentDidMount() is used to load the data from the geo location API componentDidMount() {
     window.navigator.geolocation.getCurrentPosition(
       position => this.setState({lat: position.coords.latitude}),